 Step 7: Use a sill to patch the siding damage

 Measure the length and width of the sill removed.
 Cut out two pieces of lumber, treat them, and nail them together in order to achieve the desired thickness.
 Using a sled hammer, fix the replacement sill into the hole.

-A tighter fix can be achieved by nailing the sill into the neighboring sill.
-Holes can also be drilled around the perimeter of the patch and filled with epoxy to make it even stronger.
+A tighter fix can be achieved by nailing the sill into the neighbouring sill.
+Holes can also be drilled around the perimeter of the repair and filled with epoxy to make it even stronger.

 Step 8: Add new siding

-Before this is done, it is recommended that you back prime the clapboard with oil-based primer so as to protect it against future insect damages.
+Before this is done, it is recommended that you back-prime the clapboard with oil-based primer so as to protect it against future insect damage to avoid repairs later.

 In case you have a clapboard that is too short to span a wall, spice two together using a 45-degree scarf joint, then apply a sealant to the ends, fit them together and drive one nail through the overlapping board ½ inch to the side of the joint.